-The sustainability major offers an integrative, interdisciplinary approach that prepares students to address the challenges and ethical responsibilities of sustainable development.
-Students explore the theory and practice of sustainability in a number of different disciplines, including, but not limited to, biology, business, chemistry, ethics, economics, mathematics, and sociology.
-Connection between the major and required additional minor or second major are encouraged, to develop a deeper understanding of the two fields.
-Further, the program is directly connected to our community, requiring a 140–hour sustainability experience with a community partners.
+The sustainability minor offers an integrative, interdisciplinary approach that prepares students to address the challenges and ethical responsibilities of sustainable development.
+Students will explore the theory and practice of sustainability in a number of different disciplines, including, but not limited to, biology, business, chemistry, ethics, economics, mathematics, and sociology.
 There is immediate need to understand sustainability because most organizations (for-profit, nonprofit, and government) now evaluate themselves along the dimensions of social, environmental, and economic performance (rather than just economic).

 The minor is designed to provide students with the following:

 - A foundation of scientific concepts and ethical and economic principles to evaluate and synthesize solutions to sustainability issues